affect-based-control/synthetic-emotion-controller/README.md

 - Episodic memory is disabled (A3, A7, A8 skipped)

 **Affective attractor:**
-When the flock reaches stable coordinated motion, the affect-space trajectory (valence vs. arousal) converges to a one-dimensional curve.
+When the flock reaches stable coordinated motion, the affect-space trajectory (valence vs. arousal) converges to a region on a one-dimensional curve.
 This "affective attractor" represents the characteristic emotional signature of stable flocking: mild positive valence, moderate arousal.

 **Algorithm mapping:**
 - A1 (Categorize): `categorize()` → density, crowding, coherence, motion